-Walking at 4.0 mph burns 352 calories an hour.
-Bring it up to a race-walking speed of 5.0 mph and burn 563 calories in an hour.
-Cycle at 12 mph and you'll burn 563 calories; hit a racing speed of 16 to 19 mph and burn 844 calories in an hour.
+Walking at 4.0 mph burns 334 calories an hour.
+Bring it up to a race-walking speed of 5.0 mph and burn 446 calories in an hour.
+Cycle at 12 mph and you'll burn 596 calories; hit a racing speed of 16 to 19 mph and burn 892 calories in an hour.
 Although cycling has the potential for a greater calorie burn, if you never feel confident enough on your bike to go faster than 10 mph, you may be better off race-walking to burn more calories to lose weight.

-Steady-state exercise can get boring and may not be as effective at stimulating weight loss as interval training, notes a meta-analysis published in the “Journal of Obesity” in 2011.
+Steady-state exercise can get boring and may not be as effective at stimulating weight loss as interval training, notes ACE Fitness.
 Interval training, in which you alternate all-out effort with reduced effort for a recovery period, has proven to stimulate certain fat-burning mechanisms.
-You can perform intervals while walking, but you may have trouble getting your heart rate to near maximum without breaking into a run.
+You can perform intervals while walking, but you may have trouble getting your heart rate near maximum without breaking into a run.

 Expense, Convenience and Enjoyment

 Walking requires only an investment in a good pair of shoes.
 Walking is also always available: You don't have to transport your bike to fit in your workout.
-You can do both forms of exercise indoors -- on a treadmill or a stationary cycle -- or outdoors to connect with nature.
+You can do both forms of exercise indoors — on a treadmill or a stationary cycle — or outdoors to connect with nature.
 Biking enables you to cover more outdoor miles in one workout session, however, so if seeing a lot of scenery inspires you to exercise, it may be superior.

 When it comes to walking or cycling, you ultimately have to determine which one inspires you to get up and move.
 Even if you decide cycling is better in terms of calorie burn and intensity, if you despise riding your bike or hitting the road with the cars frightens you, it's not the best exercise for your weight-loss goals.